mui/material-ui/docs/src/pages/components/tooltips/tooltips.md

 In the event you need to implement a custom placement, you can use the `anchorEl` prop:
 The value of the `anchorEl` prop can be a reference to a fake DOM element.
-You just need to create an object shaped like the [`ReferenceObject`](https://github.com/FezVrasta/popper.js/blob/0642ce0ddeffe3c7c033a412d4d60ce7ec8193c3/packages/popper/index.d.ts#L118-L123).
+You need to create an object shaped like the [`ReferenceObject`](https://github.com/FezVrasta/popper.js/blob/0642ce0ddeffe3c7c033a412d4d60ce7ec8193c3/packages/popper/index.d.ts#L118-L123).

 {{"demo": "pages/components/tooltips/AnchorElTooltips.js"}}